 RSV (Respiratory syncytial virus)

 Respiratory syncytial virus, or RSV, is a common respiratory virus that usually causes mild, cold-like symptoms.
 Most people recover in a week or two, but RSV can be serious in certain high risk individuals.
 Infants and older adults are more likely to develop severe RSV and need hospitalization.
-Vaccines are available to adults over the age of 60 if they are at an increased risk of RSV infection.
+One lifetime dose of RSV vaccine is available to pregnant women, adults 75 years and order or adults over the age of 60 if they are at increased risk of RSV infection.

 • Patients 60 years and older with factors that may increase their RSV risk include: